 Diagnosis Of Dehydration In Teens

 Physical examination helps in identifying dehydration.
 Abnormal skin turgor (wrinkling of the skin due to dehydration), low blood pressure, and abnormal patterns of breathing are important but late signs of dehydration.
 At the stage where breathing and blood pressure is affected, then urgent hospital care is needed.

 The following tests are usually ordered if your teen has dehydration (6).

-- Blood tests to determine the amount of electrolyte loss and kidney function
+- Blood tests to determine the amount of electrolyte loss and renal function

 - Urine gravity tests